 The University of Georgia Henry County Cooperative Extension Office extends lifelong learning to Georgia citizens through unbiased, research-based education.

-UGA Extension is a partnership between the University of Georgia and local counties that provide the community with education and resources in three program areas.
+UGA Extension is a partnership between the University of Georgia and local counties that provide the community with education and resources.

 - Agriculture & Natural Resources